Baker’s Cyst

 These health conditions or injuries may cause a cyst if the excess fluid travels to the back of the knee:

-• Osteoarthritis in the knee – breakdown of the knee joint due to wear and tear of the cartilage
+• Arthritis or Osteoarthritis in the knee.
+These can cause breakdown of the knee joint due to wear and tear of the cartilage.

-• This causes the knee to produce too much fluid, which may lead to a bulge (formation of a cyst) and tightness behind the knee
+• The theory is this can cause the knee to produce too much fluid.
+This may lead to a bulge or a formation of a cyst.

 Diagram showing the difference in a normal knee joint compared to one with a Baker Cyst